EnHackathon/staging/writing_blog_posts.md

       - Make sure to keep the "layout: post" piece of metadata.

-   2. Write and add formatting to the content of your post using the markdown markup language.s
+   2. Write and add formatting to the content of your post using the markdown markup language.

       You can find a cheatsheet for markdown at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.